rosequ/ai-finance-nyc/chrome-extension/README.md

 ## Usage

-1. Navigate to any webpage with terms & conditions
+1. Navigate to any webpage with financial terms & conditions
 2. Click the extension icon in the Chrome toolbar
-3. Click "🔍 Analyze Terms & Conditions"
+3. Click "🔍 Get Financial Analysis"
 4. Wait for AI analysis to complete
 5. View comprehensive results including:
    - Product information